 - Peer review: Take a look at the going rate among your peers living in the same region.
 What are they charging, and how do their skills and experience compare to yours?

 - Versatility: How broad is your expertise?
 Are you as adept at 3D animation as you are at 2D?
-Do you have experience in stop motion animation?
+Do you have experience with animated explainer videos?
 How much character creation have you done?
 The broader your skillset, the more justified you are in setting a higher fee.

 Time & Money